Online Joint Assortment-Inventory Optimization under MNL Choices: Regret Analysis

 \subsubsection{Proof outline.}

-To derive the regret upper bound in \Cref{thm-main}, we decompose the total regret $\Reg(\pi ; \bv, \bre, T)$ into three parts according to whether certain events happen, and then upper bound each of the three parts separately.
+To derive the regret bound in \Cref{thm-main}, for any $\bv \in [v_{\min}, v_{\max}]^{N}$ and $\bre \in [0,1]^{N}$, we decompose the total regret $\Reg(\pi ;\bv ,\bre, T)$ as defined in \Cref{equ-def-regret} into two parts according to whether certain events happen, and then upper bound each of the two parts separately.
+We show that these upper bounds are independent on the instance of $\bv \in [v_{\min}, v_{\max}]^{N}$ and $\bre \in [0,1]^{N}$, and thus we obtain \textit{instance independent} worst-case regret upper bound.
 We first define the events used in the regret decomposition.